Maine Financial Institutions Employee Ben Tr

 How does Maine Financial Institutions Employee Ben Tr spend its money?

 Maine Financial Institutions Employee Ben Tr directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 2%.
+This exceeds the 65% industry benchmark.

 Are donations to Maine Financial Institutions Employee Ben Tr tax-deductible?